Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 ```
 These commits are too wordy and don’t start with a present tense verb.
 With exceptions for using WIP (work in progress) or BUGFIX.
 ```
-“It will add favorite things list”
+"It will add favorite things list"
-“I added a info form to the front page”
+"I added a info form to the front page"
-“We completed writing setup instructions in README"
+"We completed writing setup instructions in README"
 ```

 ## Git workflow